Viir/bots/guide/eve-online/developing-bots-for-eve-online.md

 This section introduces a setup to help us:

 + Understand a program: Syntax highlighting helps with reading.
 Navigation becomes easier with the ability to jump to definitions and find references.
-+ Check our bot code for problems: Static analysis detects errors after typing and before running a bot.
++ Check our app code for problems: Static analysis detects errors after typing and before running an app.

 To achieve this, we combine the following tools: